 Optimization

-This chapter introduce llvm optimization.
+This chapter introduces LLVM optimization.

-LLVM IR optimization
+LLVM IR Optimization

 digraph G {